TezBaydu/Milestone-project-4-GraphicDesign/README.md

         - As this is connected to GitHub, Heroku will obtain changes when these are pushed to the GitHub repository.

 ### Emails
 - Emails to be sent have been utilised via gmail.
 - Keys applied to Heroku deployment config vars and settings updated to point to this area

 ### GitHub deployment
-- Not attempted for this site but referenced here in case required in future
+- Not attempted for this site but referenced here in case required for future reference

 1. Log into GitHub and look for [https://github.com/TezBaydu/Milestone-project-4-GraphicDesign] or create an account.
 2. Click on settings and ensure repository name is selected to Milestone-project-4-GraphicDesign.